TianwenZhao0612/UnitedStatesAirQualityAnalysis/README.md

 ### Option 1: Online Deployment (Recommended)
 Visit the deployed Streamlit app at:
 (https://tianwenzhao0612-unitedstatesairqualityanaly-finalproject-feidhm.streamlit.app/)
-(Note: Replace the link with your actual deployment link)

 ### Option 2: Local Run
 Clone this repository and run the app locally: